GaloisInc/mctrace/README.md

 - `mctrace.tar.gz`, a self-contained image that contains MCTrace, its dependencies, associated tools, and examples.
-For information on using former image, please see `release/README.md`.
+For information on using this image, please see `release/README.md`.

 - `mctrace-tool.tar.gz`, a minimal image containing just MCTrace and its dependencies.
-A helper script, `release/mctrace` has been provided to run the command in a container.
-Note that paths passed to this script should be relative to the root of the repository and paths outside of the repository will not accessible.
+A helper script, `release/mctrace`, has been provided to run the command in a container based on this image.
+Note that paths passed to this script must be relative to the root of the repository and paths outside of the repository will not accessible.

 Status Information
 ------------------